John Tohabi

-A self-portrait of John with his khelrtva.

-John Tohabi (იოანე თოჴაბი; fl. late 11th - early 12th century (Note: Historians of Byzantine art, Kurt Weitzmann and Maria Sotiriou date John's icons late 11th century, while Doula Mouriki and Nicolette Trahoulia to the first half of the 12th century.)) was a Georgian ordained priest, hieromonachos and icon painter whose works were donated in the High Middle Ages to the Saint Catherine's Monastery on Mount Sinai and its monastic community, originally all displayed together for the decoration of the entire church.
+John Tohabi (იოანე თოჴაბი; fl. late 11th – early 12th century (Note: Historians of Byzantine art, Kurt Weitzmann and Maria Sotiriou date John's icons late 11th century, while Doula Mouriki and Nicolette Trahoulia to the first half of the 12th century.)) was a medieval Georgian ordained priest, hieromonachos and icon painter whose works were donated in the High Middle Ages to the Saint Catherine's Monastery on Mount Sinai and its monastic community, originally all displayed together for the decoration of the entire church.

 Life

 Little is known about early life of John.
-He calls himself in Georgian texts, "humble John"; “wretched old man”, "pitiable old man" and “miserable among monks” in Greek.
+He calls himself in Georgian texts, "humble John", "wretched old man", "pitiable old man" and "miserable among monks" in Greek.
 He declares his adherence to the Chalcedonian Christianity and is extremely concerned for his personal salvation.
 John extensively used Georgian inscriptions on his icons.
 Such combination of Greek and Georgian languages in the inscriptions of the icons indicates that John belonged to Byzantine culture, but at the same time he underlined his nationality.
 He was most probably active and educated in one of the monasteries of Constantinople, and would later move to live at the Saint Catherine's monastery.
 The meaning behind his family name or nickname Tohabi remains unknown.
 It is not recorded in any other sources.